jackieju/abap2ruby/README.md

     end
 </pre>

-There are some helper method you will use:
+There are some helper methods you will use:

 ```
   lus:     The last unterminator's return value